pentagramswheel/libra/README.md

 ## Classes and Data Structures
 #### Main

-The entry point of the bot's implementation.
+The entry point of the bot.
 It constructs the bot and prepares it for processing commands.

+###### Instance Variables
+1. `String NAME` - the name of the bot.

 ----